Soundux/Soundux/README.md

 # Soundboard
 I didn't find any good soundboard application for linux so I created one.
 It uses pulseaudio modules to achieve a universal interface.
 You can select every recording stream for the audio output.
-The GUI is written in QT.
+The GUI is written with Qt.

 It is currently in alpha because I don't know if this works for everyone.